fleschutz/PowerShell/Docs/VoiceControl.md

 --------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows).
 2. Download and install the *PowerShell Scripts*, allow the script execution and set the search path to it (see the FAQ page).
-3. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts*, this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'Computer'.
+3. Select your personal wake word.
 Recommended wake words with a high recognition rate are: "Alexa", "Bixby", "Computer", "James", or "Jarvis".
 In the following the wake word "Computer" is used.
+4. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts*, this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'Computer'.

 🗣 Usage